ngokevin/mozfest2014/README.md

 Pushing Hybrid Mobile Apps to the Forefront
 ===========================================

 The hacking portion of the session.

-Join #hybridapps on irc.mozilla.org to help or get help.
+Join #hybridapps on irc.mozilla.org for the back-channel.

+**Check out the pre-built app in the [mozfest2014](https://github.com/ngokevin/mozfest2014/tree/master/mozfestApp) directory.**

 ## Create an Idea